[NEW] GoFundMe’s latest report: The Social State of Giving

 As you work to optimize your page, activate your staff, and promote your content, you need to know that hard work pays off.
 To accomplish this, make heavy use of the built-in analytics engine on LinkedIn

-Once you’re in the engine, you can break down your data by:
+Once you’re in the engine, you can break down your performance by:

 • Total page views